 Minor in Fisheries

-A Minor in Fisheries provides students who are majoring in other areas with a strong background in broad variety of topics related to fisheries, including biology, ecology, business administration, policy analysis and rural development.
+A Minor in Fisheries provides students who are majoring in other areas with a strong background in a broad variety of topics related to fisheries, including biology, ecology, business administration, policy analysis and rural development.
 Flexibility in course selection allows students to plan their program while considering their specific interests, goals, and future plans.

 While pursuing a Minor in Fisheries, students will: